home

 After the Festival the project continued the momentum by running a further series of workshops for the students and the work was also shown at the Burton Art Gallery.
 This served further to enhance the students confidence and to educated the general public about the importance of the North Devon slipware.

-Copyright © 2009 Appledore Visual Arts Festival (except where stated differently on images)
+Copyright © 2009 Appledore Arts Festival (except where stated differently on images)

 Registered Office : Appledore Arts, 3 Marine Parade, Appledore, Devon, EX37 9JJ